Out-of-Time-Ordered Crystals and Fragmentation

+Remarkably, due to this novel strictly local dynamical algebra, such OTO crystals are completely stable to local unitary and even dissipative perturbations making the OTO crystal phase reasonably free from fine-tuning.
+This novel algebra goes beyond previously introduced dynamical symmetries \cite{Buca_2019} that in general do not form such an algebra.
+Moreover, this strictly local dynamical algebra is shown to directly imply that a Hamiltonian satisfying it has an exponentially large number of invariant local subspaces, i.e. Hilbert space fragmentation \cite{fragmentation1,fragmentation2,fragmentation3,fragmentationsubspace,feldmeier2021critically,Arnab}.
+In contrast to standard Hilbert space fragmentation, we call this \emph{local Hilbert space fragmentation} \cite{Dominik,fragmentationUN}, because the standard case is not seemingly due to such a structure.
+We will demonstrate all these principles by studying a spin-$1/2$ XYZ Creutz ladder that is shown to be an OTO crystal.
+Finally, we argue that Hilbert space fragmentation by itself is not sufficient to guarantee perpetual oscillations of observables or OTOCs.

-Here we will focus on locally interacting lattice systems with Hamiltonians acting on some number of sites $N$ such that the full Hilbert space is $d^N$-dimensional with $d$ being the dimension of one site.
+{\it Out-of-time ordered crystals ---} We will focus on locally interacting lattice systems with Hamiltonians acting on some number of sites $N$ such that the full Hilbert space is $d^N$-dimensional with $d$ being the dimension of one site.
 These may be written as, $H=\sum_{|x-y|=\Lambda} h_{x,y},$ where the distance between the sites $x,y$ $\Lambda$ is finite.
 A strictly local operator is $B_{x}=b_{x,y}|_{|x-y|=\Lambda}$ because it acts non-trivially only a finite number of neighboring sites (between $x$ and $y$).

-Hilbert space fragmentation \cite{fragmentation3} is characterised by decomposition of the Hamiltonian into an exponential number of spatially disconnected invariant subspaces.
-The dimensions of these subspaces may range from finite to those whose size grows exponentially with the system size.
-Consider the influence of this on the time evolution of a local observable $\ave{O(x,t)}$ in a large, but finite system,

-where $H\ket{E_k}=E_k \ket{E_k}$ and we have assumed that the Hamiltonian is block diagonalized.
-Generically, if the blocks do not have special structure, an initial state will connect all blocks for generic observables.
-Even if the initial state is contained in only one exponentially large block, one may still invoke eigenstate dephasing \cite{eigenstatedephasing} within the block itself due to the large and incommensurate number of different eigenfrequencies $E_j-E_k$.
-If the block is finite, then eigenstate dephasing is not possible inside the block.
-However, eigenstate thermalization which essentially states that off-diagonal terms $\bra{E_j}O_x\ket{E_k}, j\neq k$, will be exponentially surpressed in system size, implies generically thermalization and absence of persistent oscillations even for finite blocks.

-If, however, the subspaces are \emph{local}, i.e. there is a projector $P^{n}_x$ to a (necessarily finite) eigenspace $\ket{E_n}$, which is strictly local, then clearly this immediately implies the existence of a strictly local conservation law $[H,P^{n}_x]=0$, rendering the system non-ergodic.
-We call this here \emph{local fragmentation}.